KShivanipai/RestaurantManagementSystem/README.md

 ## Overview

 The Restaurant Billing System is a comprehensive software solution developed using JavaFX, Scene Builder, and MySQL.
-This system allows administrators and cashiers to efficiently manage meals and drinks, track customer data, calculate total profit, and visualize customer trends.
+This system allows administrators and cashiers to efficiently manage meals and drinks, track customer data, calculate total income, and visualize customer trends.
 It aims to streamline restaurant operations and provide valuable insights for effective management.

 ## Features

 - **CRUD Operations:** Seamless creation, reading, updating, and deletion of meal and drink items.
 - **Customer Data Tracking:** Keeps records of customer interactions over time.
-- **Profit Calculation:** Automatically calculates total profits earned.
+- **Profit Calculation:** Automatically calculates total income earned.
 - **Data Visualization:** Displays a bar chart showing days against the number of customers.

 ## Technologies Used